Ambiguity through the lens of measure theory: Proof for closed sets

-Let $C$ be a recurrent strongly connected component of~$\hat{𝒜}$.
-We claim that $C$ accepts~$X$.
-Let $w$ be a word such that $q ⋅ w$ is a state of~$\hat{𝒜}$ in~$C$.
-Let $v ∈ \fact{X}$ be a factor of~$X$.
-Since $X$ is irreducible, there is a word~$u$ such that there is a run in~$𝒜$ starting from~$q$ and labelled $wuv$.
-This shows that $v$ is a label of a path from $q ⋅ wu$ to $q ⋅ wuv$ in~$C$.
+Let $C$ be a terminal strongly connected component of~$\hat{𝒜}$.
+We claim that $C$, seen as a whole automaton, accepts~$X$.
+Let $u_0$ be a word such that $q ⋅ u_0$ is a state of~$\hat{𝒜}$ in~$C$.
+Let $u_2 ∈ \fact{X}$ be a factor of~$X$.
+Since $𝒜$ is strongly connected, there is a word~$u_1$ such that there is a run in~$𝒜$ starting from~$q$ and labelled by $u_0u_1u_2$.
+This shows that $u_2$ is the label of a run from $q ⋅ u_0u_1$ to $q ⋅ u_0u_1u_2$ in~$C$ and that any factor of~$X$ is the label of some run in~$C$.
+Conversely, each finite word labelling a run in~$C$ is also the label of a run in~$𝒜$.
+This proves that $C$ accepts $X$.